 Before I buy a new camera, DPreview is the first camera review site I visit.
 I like to read all of the technical stuff, the extensive testing, and the camera comparisons.
 For my money, it is the single best camera review site on the planet.

 Like my site, TheDigitalPicture is run by just one guy.
 Bryan Carnathan does very in-depth lens reviews.
 Bryan is very knowledgable and does scientific lens testing more than anything else.
 It may be too technical and detailed for many photographers to get through.

+This digital camera review site is not like the others.
+It's personal.
 Most of my equipment is Canon, so I get a chance to read and write a lot about Canon cameras, lenses and accessories.
 Canon was clearly the leader for many years in the point and shoot camera arena.
 Several Canon specific sites are used for resources to get background information and are combined with practical experience to give you advice about Canon equipment..